-The homepage of the mid-90’s was a total nightmare by today’s design standards, but during the web’s infancy, it was all we knew.
+The website homepage design of the mid-90’s was a total nightmare by today’s design standards, but during the web’s infancy, it was all we knew.
 Bright turquoise hyperlinks floating in outer space seemed like a good idea at the time.

 Two decades later, things have changed.
 Today’s homepages are focused more on drawing visitors into the marketing funnel than on dazzling them with otherworldly graphics and colors that span the visible spectrum.
 Building high-converting experiences in minutes is now possible because of landing page builders.

 In that respect, homepages are becoming a lot like post-click landing pages.
 But there are still some major differences between them.
 Keep these design differences in mind to build highly effective pages.